Rapture (Anita Baker album)

 Rapture is the second album by American vocalist Anita Baker, released in 1986.
 This became Baker's breakout album and earning her two Grammy Awards.
 The album's first track, "Sweet Love", was a top 10 Billboard hit in addition to winning a Grammy Award.
-The music video for the track "Same Ole Love" was filmed at Baker's Keyboard Lounge.
+The album has sold over eight million copies worldwide, including five million in the US alone.